OwlLaboratory/mongodm/README.md

 ### Persist a new document in a collection

 `Save()` persists all changes for a document.
 Populated relations are getting converted to object ID's / array of object ID's so you dont have to handle this by yourself.
 Use this function also when the document was newly created, if it is not existent the method will call insert.
-During the save process createdAt and updatedAt gets also automatically persisted.
+During the save process created and updated gets also automatically persisted.

 For example: